 Be Careful About High MERV Ratings

 While a higher MERV number may ensure better filtration efficiency, it is extremely important to understand that too high a MERV filter may also require more to operate your heating and air conditioning system.
 The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
-Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.
+Your goal is to get the right balance between air flow, air filtration level and energy efficiency.

-Look at it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that prevents ALL contaminants and all the air from getting into your Knoxville home.
-That's maximum air filtration, but would also be like living in a box.
+Think about it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that would just trap ALL contaminants and all the air from getting into your Knoxville home.
+That's all-out air filtration, but would also be like living in a box.

-A safe bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used based upon the advice of your R & M Climate Control Service Experts Heating & Air Conditioning representative to verify your system has the capability of moving the suitable amount of air through higher efficiency filters.
+Your best bet for most systems would be a MERV 6-8.
+A higher MERV filter should be used based upon the advice of your R & M Climate Control Service Experts representative to verify your system has the capability of moving the proper amount of air through higher efficiency filters.
 You probably do not want to lose energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family has allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will satisfy your energy and filter efficiency needs.
+However, if your family has allergies or respiratory problems and needs a high MERV air filter, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.

-Filtration has changed significantly over the past few years.
-Initially, home air filters were used in the furnace or air handler only to protect the comfort equipment itself.
+Filtration has changed significantly over the past ten years.
+Initially, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
 The story is different today.
 Knoxville area homeowners expect their air filter to save kids from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!